Kévin Aymoz: 2022–2023 season: Top 5 at World Championships

-2023–2024 season
+2023–2024 season: Struggles and inconsistency

 Aymoz began the season at the 2023 Autumn Classic International, winning the silver medal.
 He was invited to participate in the Japan Open as part of Team Europe.
 He came fourth of six in the men's event, while the team won the bronze medal.
 On the Grand Prix, Aymoz won the silver medal at the 2023 Skate America.
 In an interview soon after, he talked about "experience of dealing with nerves before his performances and how he effectively managed the stress."
 He went on to take the bronze at the 2023 Grand Prix of Espoo, recovering from short program errors that had seen him place fifth in that segment.
 He revealed afterward that he was working toward reintroducing the quad Salchow into competition, wanting to return to performing two quad types.

 Qualifying to the 2023–24 Grand Prix Final, Aymoz finished fifth in the short program, his lone mistake being a foot down on the landing of his triple Axel.
 He had a poor free skate, falling three times, and dropping to sixth place.
 He then returned to France for the national championships in Vaujany, where he came second in the short program, but a "catastrophe" in the free skate saw him tenth in that segment, and drop to seventh place overall.

 Despite his lower national championship ranking, Aymoz was sent to the 2024 European Championships in Kaunas.
 His struggles continued, and he placed thirty-first in the short program, failing to qualify for the free skate.
 Afterward, he announced his withdrawal from the 2024 World Championships and all other competitions for the rest of the season, citing a need to work on his mental health and prepare for the next two seasons.